ayanamizuta/calculator_FP/README.md

 ## Description

-Let s_0,s_1,s_2... be standard semicircular random variable, then the expectation of a non-commutative polynmial of s_0,s_1,s_2... is determined uniquely by combinatrial calculation.
+Let s_0,s_1,s_2... be standard **Free Independent** semicircular random variable, then the expectation of a non-commutative polynmial of s_0,s_1,s_2... is determined uniquely by combinatrial calculation.

 This code enable us to parse non-commutative polynmial of s_0,s_1,s_2... and calculate their expectation